 What do I do if I am sick and need to see a doctor?

 There are doctors, nurse practitioners, and registered nurses at the Health Service offices.
-You can walk in Monday through Thursday between 8:00 a.m. and 4:30 p.m., and on Friday between 10:00 a.m. and 4:30 p.m. and ask to speak with a triage nurse.
+You can call 724-357-2550 to schedule an appointment or you can simply walk in Monday through Thursday between 8:00 a.m. and 4:30 p.m., and on Friday between 10:00 a.m. and 4:30 p.m. and ask to speak with a triage nurse.

 What does it cost to be seen at the IUP Health Service?

 All charges incurred at the Health Service are posted to your IUP student account and can be paid through the Bursar's Office.
 We do not participate in any insurance plans, but can provide paperwork to show your insurance company.
 Most of our fees are listed on our web page, and you can ask questions at the time of your visit or before you incur any charges.

 What do I do if I have a medical emergency?